readium/webpub-manifest/profiles/divina.md

 ## Appendix B. Examples

-*Example 5: A manga is a DiViNa where images are presented sequentially from right-to-left with a discontinuity between images that are not in the same spread*
+*Example 5: A manga is a Divina publication where images are presented sequentially from right-to-left with a discontinuity between images that are not in the same spread*

 ```json